tannuchoudhary/Interview-prep/AmazeWow/InterviewQuestions.md

 #include<bits/stdc++.h>
 using namespace std;
 int n=1000;
-//if array contains 0, it is prime
+//if ar[i] contains 0, then i is prime
-//if contains 1 then it is non prime
+//if ar[i] contains 1, then i is not prime

 //array a is filled with numbers 0 and 1, each posiiton will tll whether i is prime or not
 //basically this array will give you all the prime no.s if you will print that element of "a"